DiscordBM/DiscordBM/README.md

 There are a bunch more options, take a look at `ReactToRoleHandler` initializers for more info.

 > **Warning**
 > The handler will need quite a few permissions.
-Namely `view messages`, `send messages` & `add reactions` in the channel where the message is, plus `manage roles` permission in the guild.
+Namely `view messages`, `send messages` & `add reactions` in the channel where the message is, plus `manage roles` in the guild.
 These are only the minimums.
 If the bot is receiving 403 responses from Discord, it probably needs some more permissions as well.

 #### Behavior
 The handler will: